nginxinc/kubernetes-ingress/docs/content/installation/installation-with-manifests.md

 ## 4. Deploying NGINX Ingress Controller

-There are two two options for deploying NGINX Ingress Controller:
+There are two options for deploying NGINX Ingress Controller:

 * *Deployment*.
 Use a Deployment if you plan to dynamically change the number of Ingress Controller replicas.
 * *DaemonSet*.
 Use a DaemonSet for deploying the Ingress Controller on every node or a subset of nodes.